Millerovo air base: History

-By 2022, the airbase housed 31st Guards Fighter Aviation Regiment with two squadrons of Sukhoi Su-30SM (NATO: Flanker-H). and the 368th Assault Aviation Regiment with Sukhoi Su-25's (NATO: Frogfoot).
+By 2022, the airbase housed the 31st Guards Fighter Aviation Regiment with two squadrons of Sukhoi Su-30SM (NATO: Flanker-H). and the 368th Assault Aviation Regiment with Sukhoi Su-25's (NATO: Frogfoot).

 Attacks

 During the Russian invasion of Ukraine in 2022–24, the airbase has been attacked twice by Ukrainian forces.

 On 25 February 2022 reports began circulating, alongside an amateur video showing burning military installations, that Millerovo Airbase had been attacked and damaged by two Tochka-U ballistic missiles launched from Ukraine in response to the Russian invasion of Ukraine and to impede Russian forces from using the airbase to provide air support to Russian troops in Ukraine.
 There was no subsequent official confirmation from the Ukrainian or Russian armed forces regarding such an attack.